gavdilabs/TimeSheet/README.md

 Implement UI Module `timesheet`

-The UI must have the following:
+The UI includes the following:

 - List of Employees
 - List of Projects (Assigned to Select Employee)